20243439/geotwin_mil/README.md

-This is a code for submitted paper "A Novel Evaluation Framework for 15-Minute City Using Satellite Imagery".
+This is a code for submitted paper "A Novel Evaluation Framework for 15-Minute City Using Satellite Imagery" on ACM SIGSPATIAL 2025.

 Our approach includes 2-stage model: